jeffwilliams/quartz-torrent/README.md

     Alternately, a simpler approach could be to begin by queueing 100 requests, and scaling up or back based on the amount remaining next iteration.
   - Refactor Metadata.Info into it's own independent class.
-  - Implement rate limiting
   - Documentation
-  - Add help screen in curses downloader
   - Lower log levels currently being used (some warn messages should be info or debug)
   - In peerclient, prefix log messages with torrent infohash
-  - Examine CPU usage.
-When downloading a torrent had completed a few hours in the past, curses downloader was using a lot of CPU.
   - Implement uTP